Slavicism: Germanic languages

+and, via Middle Low German, tolk (interpreter) from Old Slavic tlŭkŭ, and pram/pråm (barge) from West Slavonic pramŭ.
+The Scandinavian languages also has the word läkare/lege/læge/læknir/lækni (doctor) from Serbo-Croatian lekar/лекар, or Polish lekarz.
+There is also a word: lök/løk/løg/laukur/løkur from Russian лук (luk) or Serbo-Croatian luk/лук.

 Uralic Languages

 There are a number of borrowed Slavic words in the Finnic languages, possibly as early as Proto-Finnic.
 Many loanwords have acquired a Finnicized form, making it difficult to say whether such a word is natively Finnic or Slavic.

 To date, a huge number of Slavicisms are found in the Hungarian language (Finno-Ugric in origin).
 This is due to the fact that the Hungarian language was largely formed on the basis of the Slavic substratum of the former Principality of Pannonia.

 Others

 The Czech word robot is now found in most languages worldwide, and the word pistol, probably also from Czech, is found in many European languages.